MUSSLES/sspipeline/README.md

     git clone https://github.com/mussles/sspipeline.git

-Next, you can either install SSPipeline permanently to your computer or you can install SSPipeline in editable form, so that the command line tool automatically reloads whenever you edit any code.
-For the former option:
+Next, you can install the pipeline via `pip`:

     pip install .

-For the latter option:
+You might have to use `pip3` instead of `pip`.
+Note that if you want to develop the pipeline, you'll want to install an editable version, so that the pipeline automatically reloads whenever you changes the codes:

     pip install -e .

-Note: You might have to use `pip3` instead of `pip`.

-You can check your installation this by running `sspipeline --help`.
+You can check your pipeline installation by running `sspipeline --help`.

 ## Code Examples